This article was updated on Sept. 6, 2018.

 How Student Loan Debt Affects Salary Negotiations

 Millennials may be tempted to leave a position quickly if other employers are willing to assist them in paying off their student loans.
 This trend has caught the attention of many companies.
 New platforms such as Gradifi allow employers to contribute directly toward their employees' student loan payments.
-How influential is this type of program?
-A survey from Iontuition found that 55 percent of millennials would prefer their health care payment go toward their student debt, so it's safe to say that these young workers would appreciate any help their employers are willing to give.

 Businesses trying to hire millennials may be well-served by offering assistance to help pay off student loan debt, especially in fields where recruitment competition is high.

 When budgeting wage costs, it's crucial to have sound salary data that reflects the appropriate compensation levels for the roles you're trying to fill.
 Begin by researching current regional salaries for your open positions.
 The Bureau of Labor Statistics' wage data is a good place to start.

 To help increase your company's appeal when hiring millennials, review your compensation programs to see if there's a way to include options for paying off student debt.
 Depending on the market in which your business operates, you may be able to adjust starting salaries accordingly and remain competitive.

 Student loan debt is a huge issue affecting a large portion of today's young workers.
 Being aware of how student debt repayment affects this generation may help your business tailor compensation to better compete for top millennial job candidates.